MeshTailor: Cutting Seams via Generative Mesh Traversal: Method Details

 where $d_p=384$ in our default setting.

 \paragraph{Mesh connectivity encoder.}

 To explicitly capture mesh-dependent seam decisions, we encode mesh connectivity with a multi-layer GraphSAGE encoder (Fig.~\ref{fig:graph_encoder}).
-Given mesh faces, we derive an undirected edge list $\mathcal{E}$ and perform message passing over the resulting adjacency graph.
+We perform message passing over the mesh edges $\mathcal{E}$.
 Starting from the coordinate-based vertex features $\mathbf{p}_i$, we stack multiple GraphSAGE layers:

 where each layer is followed by $\mathrm{SiLU}$ and $\mathrm{LayerNorm}$ for stable optimization.
 In our default setting, the hidden widths are set to \texttt{[64, 128, 256, 512]}, producing the final connectivity-aware vertex embedding $\mathbf{h}^g_i\in\mathbb{R}^{512}$.